coltonhurst/rust-lib-lang-examples/README.md

 ### Leaking Paths

-While attempting to keep the examples as basic as possible, it might be important to note that some paths are leaked in the built binaries.
+While attempting to keep the examples as basic as possible, it might be important to note that some paths are leaked in the built C binary.
 You can see this by using a binay inspection tool like `fq`.

 To see this on a mac:
 1. `brew install wader/tap/fq`
 2. After building `cbin/main.c`, run: `fq dd ./main | less`

+**The Fix**

+You can fix this by stripping extra info during the linking process with `-s`, like: `gcc main.c -L../rustlib/target/debug -lrustlib -o main -s`

 ## Thanks